| Classic

 work-up program, the unit departed for Vietnam and combat.
 The F-5 was

 cleared to carry most of the most common weapons used in Vietnam.
+After six months of combat the Air Force brass determined that the

 F-5 was very capable and requested that they remain in Vietnam as part